Adsense

 I remember seeing adverts in my dad's comic books from the 60s for correspondent courses to get high school diplomas.
 They said that more job opportunities would open up if you had a high school diploma and doing it through the mail would allow you to continue to concentrate on your family and current job.

 Times have changed and most people have their high school diploma.
 Others have their bachelor's degree as well.
 Now people are turning to online education (aka: distance degrees) for their masters degree.
+The US Department of Education has recently released a study that shows that students who study online perform better.

 It only makes sense.
 Tuition back in the 60s pales to what costs are nowadays and few people can afford to take a year or two off just to study.
 They'd not only lose income, but also a couple years of work experience.
 In addition, the internet has made things much easier than they were before.